Ty-Manning/Address-Visualizer/README.md

 ### Support Address Visualizer

-I work on **Address Visualizer** for fun, and any support is appreciated.
+I worked on **Address Visualizer** for fun, but any support is appreciated.
 If you'd like to contribute, you can use the following methods:

 - **BTC**: `bc1q9x6zrts3prgankxs3sk5qpt942c3039vay9m0l`
 - **Venmo**: `TyManning22`